FrankLIKE/dfl2/README.md

 The latest features:
 ---
-1、dfl can be build by dco.
+1、dfl can be build by dco,and can get the  64 bit version.

 2、dfl can be used in Visual Studio .net (here VS 2010)， whose intellisense will help you very well(to look at the Screenshot),now it can debug in VD 0.3.39.